chryzcode/getdp-project/README.md

 # getdp-project
-A Django-built web app that generates a personalized banner of events to come
+A Django-built web app that generates a personalized banner of events to come.